ImageMagick/ImageMagick/README.md

 ImageMagick utilizes multiple computational threads to increase performance and can read, process, or write mega-, giga-, or tera-pixel image sizes.

 ImageMagick is free software delivered as a ready-to-run binary distribution or as source code that you may use, copy, modify, and distribute in both open and proprietary applications.
-It is distributed under the Apache 2.0 [license](https://imagemagick.org/script/license.php).
+It is distributed under a derived Apache 2.0 [license](https://imagemagick.org/script/license.php).

 The ImageMagick development process ensures a stable API and ABI.
 Before each ImageMagick release, we perform a comprehensive security assessment that includes memory error and thread data race detection to prevent security vulnerabilities.